prometheusresearch/baseline-codebase/src/rex.widget/doc/programming/authoring.rst

 name.
 If conflicts occur Rex Widget will raise an error which will point to the conflicting widget declarations.

-The ``js_type`` attribute specifies a ES2015 module which provides a Javascript implementation for the widget shown above.
+The ``js_type`` attribute specifies a pair of a JS package and a symbol inside the JS package's exports which implements the widget UI as a React component (see above).

 The ``text`` and ``header_level`` attributes are the widget's fields, defined as instances of the ``Field`` class.
 The only required argument of ``Field`` is a